 Keto Diet in People with Kidney Problems

 Renal disease is one condition that does not go with a keto diet.
-Kidneys process much of our bodies waste.
-When the kidneys function is impaired, broken down parts of protein can accumulate in an unhealthy way.
-In fact, a low protein diet is usually prescribed to people with kidney problems (26).
+Kidneys process much of our body's waste.
+When the kidney's function is impaired, broken-down parts of protein can accumulate in an unhealthy way.
+In fact, a low-protein diet is usually prescribed to people with kidney problems (26).
 Therefore, if you have renal disease, a keto diet is probably not right for you.

 Keto Diet in Pregnancy and Breastfeeding

 While this hasn’t ever been formally studied, it’s not recommended to eat a ketogenic diet if you’re pregnant or breastfeeding.

 The body does phenomenal things during pregnancy.
 Breast milk takes a large amount of additional sugar from the mom in order to provide the baby with everything it needs.
 This is one of the reasons why breastfeeding can lead to such effective weight loss (27).